ckeditor/ckeditor4/tests/plugins/tabletools/manual/visualselectionoutsidetable.md

 **Expected result:**

-Selection from inside the table is preseved.
+Selection from inside the table is preserved.

 **Unexpected result:**

-Selection is resetted or native selection is visible.
+Selection is reset or native selection is visible.

 **Procedure #2:**